and Independent Probing

 new theories and quantitative methods for understanding human behavior,

-specifically termed "Type III Knowledge."
+specifically termed "The Third Knowledge."

 The TX Community has